 Visual Voicemail messages received when roaming outside of the U.S. are charged at international roaming data rates, based on the international roaming feature on your account, or, if you have not selected a feature, pay-per-use rates will apply.

-Go to att.com/travel to browse package and feature options for using data on your trip or go to att.com/myatt and log in to get personalized recommendations.
-If you prefer not to use data, you may turn off Cellular Data Roaming in your device settings.
+Go to att.com/travel to browse data package and feature options for your trip, or go to att.com/myatt and log in to get personalized recommendations.
+If you prefer not to use data, go to Settings on your device and turn off Cellular Data Roaming.
 For tips on using data abroad, go to att.com/wirelesstraveltips.

-With International Day Pass, you can use your Mobile Share or AT&T Unlimited Plan while traveling abroad in more than 100 countries for a low daily fee.
+With International Day Pass, you can use your Mobile Share or an AT&T unlimited plan while traveling abroad in more than 100 countries for a low daily fee.
 Instead of being charged per minute, message, or MB, you'll be charged $10/day per device, only for each 24-hour period you use your device in any of the 100+ countries where International Day Pass is available.
 You'll get unlimited talk within and between International Day Pass countries and back to the U.S., unlimited text, and use of the data plan that you use at home.
-You also get unlimited Wi-Fi access at participating hotspots in select countries when you download and use the AT&T Global Wi-Fi app.
-Although charges won't be incurred until you use your phone abroad, you should add International Day Pass to each device prior to traveling abroad.
+Since charges won't be incurred until you use your phone abroad, you should add International Day Pass to each device prior to traveling abroad.

 International Day Pass is available in more than 100 countries in Europe, Asia, Central and South America, and the Caribbean.
 Go to att.com/globalcountries to review the complete list of included countries.